Refik Saydam: Biography

 Saydam was born in Istanbul in 1881 as the son of Hacı Ahmet Efendi of Çankırı.
 After completing primary and secondary education in Fatih Military Junior High School, he entered to Military School of Medicine in 1899.
 He went on a training course at Gülhane as of graduating with the rank of doctor captain on 4 November 1905.
 He was assigned as a doctor at Maltepe Military Hospital and Feshane Factory between the years 1907-1910 and improved his expertise in military camps and hospitals by being sent to Germany in 1910.
+He was then sent to Berlin from 1910 to 1912 to train and study as part of an Ottoman initiative to reform the army through the selection of officers via competition.
+Saydam stayed in this program until he was ordered back to the Ottoman Empire.

 He was a medic in the Ottoman Army during the dissolution of the empire.
 He created a medicine to cure typhus, which was used largely by the Central Powers.

 Saydam was one of the key people of the Independence War.
 He landed at Samsun with Mustafa Kemal (later named: Atatürk) in 1919 to start the resistance in Anatolia.
 He was known as a reformist while he was the Prime Minister.
 Just three years after his death, the one-party period came to an end in Turkey.